UCLA's Phlebotomy Course can start your medical career

 Because phlebotomists collect blood and are at risk for exposure to a variety of diseases, they must be trained in laboratory safety and the strict policies and precautions to help ensure their safety and that of their patients.

-All students must take our new Phlebotomy Preparation course, which takes place over two evenings and one Saturday several weeks before your Phlebotomy course.
+We recommend that students take our Phlebotomy Preparation course, which takes place over three online sessions several weeks before your Phlebotomy course.
 The preparation course addresses areas in which we have found students most often struggle in the Phlebotomy course, and is designed to help you succeed in Phlebotomy.
-The preparation course fee ($195) will be added to your cart at the time you enroll in the Phlebotomy course.
-The preparation course schedule is:

-- For the remaining four weeks, classes meet on all day Saturdays, from 8:00am to 6:00pm.
+- For the remaining three weeks, classes meet on all day Saturdays, from 8am to 5pm.
 Through lectures, interactive presentations, skills labs, and simulations you will gain the knowledge and skills to administer blood draws for patients.
 You will first practice venipuncture on manikins, followed by practicing venipuncture on each other before beginning starting your clinical phase.

-The clinical phase begins during the third week of the didactic phase of the course.
-The available shifts include day, evening, and weekends shifts (separate from the classroom hours).
+The clinical phase may begin during the fourth week of the didactic phase of the course, depending on shift availability.
+Available shifts may include day, evening, and weekend shifts (separate from the classroom hours).
 In the clinical phase, you will be rotated through UCLA hospitals and affiliated community clinics.
 You will function on a one-to-one basis, drawing blood from actual patients, under the direct supervision of a laboratory supervisor and/or licensed phlebotomist preceptor.